venkatesh-kalimuthu/DSA_75/0049-group-anagrams/Readme.md

 computeIfAbsent:

-Checks if a group (list) already exists for a fingerprint.
+Checks if a group (list) already exists for a key.
 If not, it creates a new ArrayList on the fly.
 Returns the list so we can add the current word in one line.